 If you have recently begun a plant based or vegan diet I congratulate you, for you’re surely going to feel all the amazing benefits that go with it very soon.
-Or maybe you have been flirting with the idea and dipping in and out, tasting foods and finding what you like and don’t like, and this is the very reason I compiled a list of easy plant based meal ideas to help guide you into trying new things.
+Or maybe you have been flirting with the idea and dipping in and out, tasting foods and finding what you like and don’t like, and this is the very reason I compiled a list of plant based meal ideas for beginners to help guide you into trying new things.

 These are the same basic meal plans that I still stick with to this day because they are not only tasty, but fully rounded nutritionally too, which is most important if you want to stay healthy AND look and feel great whilst eating a whole foods plant based diet.

 Forming new habits takes time

 It was 2 years ago I decided to try my hand at plant based eating, and it actually took me 3 attempts at this huge dietary change before I could finally stick to it for good.
 Looking back I can see the main reasons for so many attempts were lack of understanding about plant based proteins, macronutrients and food combining; OR rather, I did understand it, but didn’t apply it like I should have as it hadn’t yet become habit (forming new habits is pretty much the whole battle, and that takes time, perseverance and education about food).

 Plant Based Protein

-When I started tracking my food properly it was glaringly obvious that I just wasn’t getting enough protein. and what I was eating wasn’t always from complete amino acid sources.
+When I started tracking my food properly it was glaringly obvious that I just wasn’t getting enough protein. and what I was eating wasn’t always from complete protein sources.
 Most plant based proteins do not contain a complete amino acid profile, and therefore need to be combined together properly to make them so (don’t worry, it’s not as complicated as it sounds).
 So, I realised I had to overhaul my diet if I was going to get this thing right, and when I did that’s when the real magic of the plant based diet began to happen.

 - More energy in general.